-The venue offers eight lanes of old-school bowling action, with sumptuous leather sofas for competitors to relax on in-between strikes, spares and straight-to-the-gutter misfires.
-The pin-setting machinery has been left exposed, offering nerdy revelations for anyone who’s ever wondered exactly how it works.
-So satisfying!
+Now guests will step into the beautiful space with venue eight lanes of old-school bowling, plush leather sofas for competitors to relax on in-between strikes, spares and straight-to-the-gutter misfires.
+The pin-setting machinery remains exposed, offering geeky revelations for anyone who’s ever wondered exactly how it works.

-For post-game refreshment, the venue offers a laidback Italian-ish menu with plenty of pizzas, meatballs, calamari fritti and chicken Milanese, among other dishes.
-11 punchy cocktails (try the Magic Carpet) are available, along with draught beers and – what bowling alley would be without ’em? – a rotating selection of slushees.
+For post-game refreshment, you can pull up a seat at the u-shaped bar with shelves of fine liquors that looks like a retro pharmacy display cabinet. the venue offers a casual Italian-ish menu with plenty of pizzas, meatballs, calamari fritti and chicken Milanese, amongst other dishes, with 11 punchy cocktails (try the Belle of the Bowl) are available, along with draught beers and a rotating selection of slushies.

-Open until 2am every single night, HPB is a natural party spot, too – bands, DJs and other entertainments raise the vaulted roof most nights.
-There’s karaoke every Sunday, an open-mic night on Tuesdays, and regular punk/burlesque show NIGHT SCENE, mixed-in with one-off gigs from local bands and touring outfits.
+But, there’s more to this recreational hotspot than boozing and bowling — there’s groovin’ too.
+Bands, DJs and other entertainments raise the vaulted roof most nights.
+There’s karaoke every Sunday, an open-mic night on Tuesdays, and a regular burlesque night scene, mixed in with one-off gigs from local bands and touring outfits.